emmatheeng/emmatheeng.github.io/docs/projects/blog_setup/_posts/2023-02-13-blog-styling.markdown

 I'm using [VS Code](https://code.visualstudio.com/) as my editor of choice for making changes to the blog source code.

 ### Minima
-Finally, as I'm starting from the existing `minima` theme, it's very helpful to have a local version of the `minima` source code.
-As `minima` is hosted by GithubPages, you need to check the [GithubPages depencency versions](https://pages.github.com/versions/) to understand which `minima` version to install.
+Finally, as I'm starting from the existing minima theme, it's very helpful to have a local version of the minima source code.
+As minima is hosted by GithubPages, you need to check the [GithubPages depencency versions](https://pages.github.com/versions/) to understand which minima version to install.

 <figure>
   <div>
   <img src="{{site.url}}/assets/img/projects/blog_setup/minima_github_pages_version.png" alt="Screenshot of GithubPages version of minima"/>
   </div>
-  <figcaption>{{"Version of `minima` used by GithubPages - in my case it's `v2.5.1`"| markdownify}}</figcaption>
+  <figcaption>{{"Version of minima used by GithubPages - in my case it's `v2.5.1`"| markdownify}}</figcaption>
 </figure>

 To setup the local code for the template of your choice:
 1. Check the template version used by GithubPages [here](https://pages.github.com/versions/).
-For my case, the used `minima` version is `v2.5.1`.
+For my case, the used minima version is `v2.5.1`.
 2. Find the Github repository hosting the theme together with the used commit.
-For `minima`, the code is in [this repo](https://github.com/jekyll/minima) and the `v2.5.1` release tag is [here](https://github.com/jekyll/minima/releases/tag/v2.5.1).
+For minima, the code is in [this repo](https://github.com/jekyll/minima) and the `v2.5.1` release tag is [here](https://github.com/jekyll/minima/releases/tag/v2.5.1).
 3. Check out the code to your local machine!
 You can check out specific git repository tags via `git clone --branch <tag_name> <repo_url>`, so in my case I had to execute `git clone --branch v2.5.1 https://github.com/jekyll/minima.git`

 I recommend checking out the original template source code in the same parent folder as your own blog source code - that makes it easier to open both of them at the same time in VS Code.